Connect with others who understand.

 7. Metabolic Syndrome — Mayo Clinic

-8. Psoriasis and the Metabolic Syndrome — Clinics in Dermatology
+8. Psoriasis and Its Association With Metabolic Syndrome — Indian Journal of Dermatology

-12. Does Treating Psoriasis Reduce the Risk of Heart Disease and Stroke? — American Academy of Dermatology Association
+14. Does Treating Psoriasis Reduce the Risk of Heart Disease and Stroke? — American Academy of Dermatology

-16. Healthy Diet and Other Lifestyle Changes That Can Improve Psoriasis — American Academy of Dermatology Association
+21. Healthy Diet and Other Lifestyle Changes That Can Improve Psoriasis — American Academy of Dermatology

 A MyPsoriasisTeam Member